“My God, did I set all of this in motion?”

 Download the Preface to “The First Christmas” by Lew Wallace.

 Stage magnates Marc Klaw and Abraham Erlanger managed to convince Wallace otherwise.
 They promised to depict Jesus Christ only as a beam of white light.
 They solved the problem of the chariot race by training eight horses, pulling two chariots, to run on treadmills installed in the floor of the stage.
 While the horses ran at full gallop on the stage, the background scenery–installed on a cyclorama–moved behind the racing chariots to complete the illusion that the chariots and horses were actually moving.

 Ben-Hur opened at the Broadway Theater in New York City on November 29, 1899.
-William Young adapted the novel for the stage by William Young.
+William Young adapted the novel for the stage.
 Joseph Brooks directed.
 Edward Morgan was the first Judah Ben-Hur on the stage, although William Farnum soon replaced him.
 William S. Hart, who would later achieve fame for his roles in silent westerns, portrayed Messala on opening night.